 - the Mayor;

 - a Lead member;

 - the Chair of any committee or sub-committee

 one question on any matter in relation to which the Council has powers or duties or which affects Hastings Borough.
+The Chief Legal Officer may reject a question if it is defamatory, frivolous or offensive.

 Response